angeris/cfmm-routing-code/numerics.md

 - configure(including disable) presolvers
 - tune solver configuration (including trying other solver)

+Also can run solver with different numeric fixes concurrently and see what works.

 ## Scale in amounts to fit some good range

-Here is proposed algorithm.
+Here is proposed algorithm for this approach.

+**This algorithm better to run with range of inputs if purpose is to seek arbitrage**.

-### Find sloppy oracle
+### Find sloppy inner oracle

 We can run forward only algorithm of depth N from start token to target token.

-Oracle is built using inverse length, direct reservers weighting averaging across all venues.
+Oracle is built using inverse length, direct reserver weighting averaging across all venues.

 So inner oracle accounts for price along possible routes.

-Alternative is using external oracle not discussed here.
+Alternative is using external oracle not discussed here, because:

+- Internal oracle proves there is path at all
+- Internal oracle shows price of real route, not price outside on some CEX, which is more correct in case of cross chain exchange
+- Internal oracle harder to attack/manipulate

+Here is formulation of oracle https://cs.stackexchange.com/questions/165350/optimization-of-value-over-network-flow-from-start-to-end-node-with-constant-fun?noredirect=1&lq=1

+**Oracle is never used to find optimal solutions and values, so bad oracle may prevent find some best solutions.**

+`oracalized value` - amount of some token expressed in price to tendered token, for tendered token it i 1.0

 ### Cap big pools